-Applicants who submitted applications by the February 25th deadline can login to the application portal here.
-Please review the information below on our process and email our team at firstname.lastname@example.org if you have any questions.
+Applicants who submitted applications by the February 28th deadline can login to the application portal here.
+Please carefully review the information below on our grant process.
+For additional questions, please email our Community Investments team at firstname.lastname@example.org.

 Our Grant Process